Fuel your car and heart because we are going on a North Carolina to South Carolina road trip.

 Interstate drives like a road trip to North and South Carolina taking only 3 hours 28 minutes without any stops.

 However, stopping in between and enjoying the place makes the journey stand out.
-I have spent time living in North Carolina and travelling to the south to meet my cousins.
+I have spent time living in North Carolina and traveling to the south to meet my cousins.

 So, here I am sharing a minimum 3-4 days North Carolina to South Carolina road trip itinerary that offers to explore the cities, towns, and best sites in a unique way.